a storytime about when i was literally called a “

 i liked having some space.

-the space separated us from the crowd.
+space separated me from the crowd.

 the color of my skin separated me from everyone else.